dalewb/trail_guide_front_end/README.md

 The back end for this application can be found at https://github.com/dalewb/trail_angels_back_end

 Built using Ruby on Rails

-## Contributing

-Please feel free to fork, use, improve or change this code!

 ## Authors